 (a) the engineering services contemplated in this Chapter where it will be necessary to enhance or improves such services as a result of the commencement of the amendment scheme; and

-(b) open spaces or parks where the commencement of the amendment scheme will bring about a higher residential density.
+(b) open spaces or parks or other social facilities where the commencement of the amendment scheme will bring about a higher residential density.

 (2) If a land development application is approved by the Municipal Planning Tribunal subject to, amongst others, the payment of a development charge or an amendment scheme comes into operation, the applicant or owner of the land to which the scheme relates, must, subject to section 119, pay the development charge to the Municipality.

-(3) An applicant or owner who is required to pay a development charges in terms of this By-law shall pay such development charges to the Municipality before:
+(3) An applicant or owner who is required to pay a development charge in terms of this By-law shall pay such development charges to the Municipality before:

 (a) a written statement contemplated in section 118 of the Municipal System Act is furnished in respect of the land;